-Pork pitches in as foodservice restarts
+Australian Pork pitches in on foodservice

 The Australian pork industry has once again extended a helping trotter to the hospitality industry, which has been through some rough times in the past few months.

 Now that restaurants are reopening, the Australian pork industry is doing what every organisation worth their salt has been doing lately – they’ve pivoted.
 The industry initiative will now provide free pork to venues as they reopen.
-This new phase of the program recognises that the hospitality landscape is changing, and that while restaurants are reopening, it will be tough for many while restrictions remain.
+This new phase of the program recognises that the hospitality landscape is changing.
+And that while restaurants are reopening, it will be tough for many while restrictions remain.

-Through its foodservice programs, Australian Pork Limited will be working with restaurants around the country to provide delicious pork for them to serve to their diners.
+Through its foodservice programs, Australian Pork will be working with restaurants around the country to provide delicious pork for them to serve to their diners.

 “This initiative is a win-win in a difficult time,” Andrae says.
 “For the restaurants, it’s free product, which helps their bottom line as they continue to respond to governments’ changing restrictions and a very different market.